 Sadly, hair loss isn’t limited to old men.
 If you’re genetically disposed to male pattern baldness, it can appear as early as your teens.
-The next time you attend a high school musical or graduation party, check out the hair lines.
+The next time you attend a high school musical or graduation party, check out the hairlines.
 You’ll see the early signs of male pattern baldness.

 Guys who start losing their hair early face a particularly difficult challenge.
 Finasteride, the leading tool to treat DHT, isn’t safe for men who haven’t finished their hormonal development phase.
-But they should still talk to a doctor about potential treatments.
+However, they should still talk to a doctor about potential treatments.

 Hair Loss Myth #9: Bald People Have Poor Scalp Circulation

 There’s not much to say about this hair loss myth except that it’s false.
-While adequate blood flow to the scalp is important for healthy hair (the follicles need oxygen and nutrients, after all), there’s no evidence that people suffering with hair loss have poor circulation.
+While adequate blood flow to the scalp is important for healthy hair (the follicles need oxygen and nutrients, after all), there’s no evidence that people suffering from hair loss have poor circulation.
 Furthermore, there’s no evidence that poor circulation causes male pattern baldness.